LLNL/conduit/src/docs/sphinx/building.rst

 Supported CMake Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We recommend CMake 3.9.
+We recommend CMake 3.9 or newer.
 We test building Conduit with CMake 3.3.1, 3.8.1 and 3.9.4.
 Other versions of CMake may work, however CMake 3.4.x to 3.7.x have specific issues with finding and using HDF5 and Python and C++11 support.